haproxy/haproxy/doc/lua-api/index.rst

 .. js:function:: Proxy.get_stats(px)

-  Returns a table containg the proxy statistics.
+  Returns a table containing the proxy statistics.
 The statistics returned are not the same if the proxy is frontend or a backend.

   :param class_proxy px: A :ref:`proxy_class` which indicates the manipulated